 Booker and house breaking

 Booker caught giardia quite young so she would often run around the house spewing the smelliest brown soup.
 It was awful.
-I would wake 3am to her whining to be let out, only to have her dash away from me to a corner she favored to let all her poops out.
+I would wake 3am to her whining to be out, only to have her dash away from me to a corner she favored to let all her poops out.
 After a week and a half of enduring and having that break down, Sander woke up to deal with her.
 I always felt bad since he had work the next morning but he was an angel and never complained.

 Googling “Shiba Inu” yields these results for temperament: Fearless, Keen, Charming, Faithful, Alert, Confident.
-I completely agree with all of these traits.
+I completely agree with all these traits.

 Booker and other dogs